 Others are more substantial and reputable onshore jurisdictions like Hong Kong, Singapore, Malta, Cyprus, and Georgia, which offer extremely low corporate tax rates or even zero taxes in certain circumstances.

-In recent years, there has been a move toward these “onshore” tax-neutral jurisdictions as opposed to the traditional tax-havens.
-This is because they a better reputation, offer a more stable environments, and a greater range of economic and business opportunities, because their sole purpose is not only to act as an offshore tax haven.
+In recent years, there has been a move toward these “onshore” tax-neutral jurisdictions as opposed to the traditional tax havens.
+This is because they a better reputation, offer a more stable environment, and a greater range of economic and business opportunities because their sole purpose is not only to act as an offshore tax haven.

 It is important to note that Amazon does not accept sellers from all countries, and the list of countries which are accepted is intermittently changing.
 It is therefore important to ensure that, if you specifically want to incorporate for the purposes of being an Amazon FBA seller, the country you choose to incorporate in is accepted by Amazon.